Background pattern

 • Tics (spasms).

-• Syncope, dyskinesia (involuntary movements), dystonia (prolonged abnormal muscle contractions), tremor, dysgeusia (taste alteration).
+• Syncope, dyskinesia (involuntary movements), dystonia (abnormal, prolonged muscle contractions), tremor, dysgeusia (altered taste).

-• Blurred vision, accommodation disorder (difficulty focusing), nystagmus (uncontrolled eye movements).
+• Blurred vision, accommodation disorder (difficulty focusing), ocular gyration (the eyes have uncontrolled circular movements).

 • Fixed drug eruption.

-• Abnormal urination (bedwetting, pain, and/or difficulty urinating).
+• Abnormal urine elimination (bedwetting, pain and/or difficulty urinating).

 • Increased appetite.

-• Suicidal thoughts (recurring thoughts or concern about suicide).
+• Suicidal thoughts (recurring thoughts or concerns about suicide).

 • Nightmares.